-The current federal income tax treatment of other Awards authorized under the 1997 Plan, if the Amendment is approved by shareholders, are generally as follows: restricted stock is taxed at the time of vesting (although employees may elect earlier taxation and convert future gains to capital gains) and bonuses are generally subject to tax when paid.
+The current federal income tax treatment of other Awards authorized under the 1997 Plan are generally as follows: Restricted stock is taxed at the time of vesting (although Participants may elect earlier taxation and convert future gains to capital gains) and bonuses are generally subject to tax when paid.
 In each of the foregoing cases, the Company will generally have a corresponding deduction at the time that the Participant recognizes income.